Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 2. Talk to your spouse.

 Yes, it really is that simple.
 (Okay, so talking to your spouse may not be so simple.
-It’s still worth it.)
+It’s still worth a try.)
 The more things that you and your spouse can agree on yourselves, the less there is for the lawyers to argue about.

 3. Talk to your lawyer.